AE9RB/closure-script/docs/SCRIPT.md

 Regardless of your language background, cut-and-paste programming from the scaffold examples should be practical.
 That's the idea anyways.
-If you can conditionally build arrays of strings if Ruby, you're good to go.
+If you can conditionally build arrays of strings in Ruby, you're good to go.
 But, of course, the more Ruby you know the more you'll be able to do.

 ## config.ru